 Each summer, Parkway circulates new summer reading lists in a brochure or flyer format for grades K-2, 3-5, 6-8, and high school.
 The lists were adopted from ALSC (Association for Library Service to Children), ILA (International Literacy Association), MASL (Missouri Association of School Librarians), YALSA (Young Adult Library Services Association), and The Best of Titlewave from Follett.The criteria for many of the books on these lists were based on overall appeal, exposure to authors, diversity, genre variety, and relevance.
 The current flyer format creates a manageable list with adequate choice to encourage students to read for fun.
 Summer reading is a chance for students to learn to read for pleasure.
 The lists and additional resources can be found below.
 Also, be sure to use the hashtag #parkwayreads to organize social media posts about reading in Parkway.

 St. Louis County Library’s popular summer reading clubs kick-off on June 1 and run through August 6.
 The program offers great prizes for the whole family!
 Sign up online beginning June 1.

-- Earn points for reading, attending virtual library events and completing Community Activities.
+Earn points for reading, attending library events and completing Community Activities.

 Join St. Louis Public Library’s summer reading challenge for kids & teens!
 Read books and complete activities to earn points.
 Earn 50 points to complete the challenge and get a prize at any SLPL location (while supplies last).

 Sora Sweet Reads is back!
-This year's summer reading program will run from May 5th until August 20th with a mix of juvenile and your adult ebooks and select audiobooks.
+This year's summer reading program will run from May 4th until August 17th with a mix of juvenile and young adult ebooks and select audiobooks.